mshahzebraza/officeworks/BUGFIXES.md

-## 1. Debugging in VSCode
+## 1. Debugging in VSCode not working

 ### Reason

-Tried using the internal debugging tool of VSCode
+...

 ### Description

-An error was throw

-### Fix
+- After trying to use VScode debugger, i couldn't use start the local-server again. `npm run dev` wouldn't work!

-Had to delete the `.next` directory. and run `npm run dev` again.
+- Had to delete the `.next` directory. and run `npm run dev` again.

-## 2. Can't delete the item in PO - sometimes
+## 2. Can't delete the current item in PO - partial

 ### Reason